 The Young Tradition sang Daddy Fox in 1967 on their second album, So Cheerfully Round.
-Peter Bellamy commented in the album's liner notes:
+Peter Bellamy noted:

 I almost learned Daddy Fox in the approved traditional manner, not at my mother's knee, but at the knee of my Great-Aunt Henrietta, who used to sing it to me when was very small.
 The only problem is that the version which I remember her singing was an American one.
 Perhaps she learned it from a Burl Ives record on Housewives' Choice.
 The version we sing here comes from Dartmoor and comes to us indirectly and somewhat changed from the singing of Cyril Tawney.

-Cyril Tawney sang Old Daddy Fox on his 1970 Argo album Cyril Tawney Sings Children’s Songs from Devon and Cornwall.
-He commented in his liner notes:
+Cyril Tawney sang Old Daddy Fox on his 1970 Argo album Children’s Songs from Devon and Cornwall.
+He noted:

 The Fox and the Grey Goose is a universally known song—at least in the version popularised by Burl Ives—although, surprisingly, Freda Palmer had never heard of the latter version until I mentioned it to her.
 A verse of the song appeared in Gammer Gurton's Garland (1810) and it is one of the songs that Sir Walter Scott listed as being a favourite of his childhood.
 Many Victorian broadside printers included it in their catalogues, and collectors have found it being sung in many English counties—thus the 117 instances in Roud.
 Only Alfred Williams' collection from ‘Wassail’ Harvey of Cricklade, Wilts, is from Freda's part of the country, and the majority of English versions come from either Sussex or the south west.